i-agrawal/machine-learning/README.md

                                 information about them.

-      As an example for supervised learning, lets say we are asked to predict what the height of a ten year old girl is.
+      As an example for supervised learning, lets say we are asked to predict what the height a girl at 10 years old.
         And we are given the following

                              Female height vs. age